j0lm/csv-combiner/README.md

 ## How to use test program:

-To automate the test cases, at least three csv input files must be put in a separate directory To run the test program, folloe this format:
+To automate the test cases, at least three csv input files must be put in a separate directory.
+To run the test program, follow this format:

 ```
 python test.py ./directory-containing-input-files